 The global lockdowns have made the year 2021 a launchpad for more reformative identity verification services and platforms to be considered.
-Some companies are taking a different approach from the usual like TypingDNA that makes use of keystroke dynamics as biometrics for user authentication.
+Some companies are taking a different approach from the usual like TypingDNA which makes use of keystroke dynamics as biometrics for user authentication.

 Identity verification is also becoming an important asset for companies and governments.
 As work-from-home seems to be the future of a part of our work culture, organizations will be mandated to provide utmost protection to digital identities and curb issues such as money laundering.
 As a response to this, Passbase provides a solution that can combine ID checks, biometrics, zero-knowledge proofs, and user consent in one platform.